naldertown/les-roches-gite-cms/src/pages/index.md

       the Gites pool and terrace area couldn't have been better.
 What an absolutely stunning place.
 We'll be back! "
     author: William Taylor - October 2021
+  - quote: Fantastic Gite, really well equipped with everything you could want for a holiday in rural France and a lot more besides.
+Amanda and Graham are excellent hosts and couldn't do enough for us.
+Had the best holiday and look forward to returning very soon.Highly recommend!
+    author: Vikki Chivers, Leicester
 ---